PetrovStark/easy-shipping/README.md

 The **webapp** handles the user interface, where the user will import the shipping adjustment spreadsheet.

-The **messagebroker** handles the messaging service, when a new spreadsheet is uploaded in **webapp**, a new message is triggered for this service and stored in a execution queue, which will be intercepted by the **consumer** service in the future.
+The **messagebroker** handles the messaging service, when a new spreadsheet is uploaded in **webapp**, a new message is triggered for this service and stored in a execution queue, which will be fetched by the **consumer** service in the future.

-The **consumer** intercept messages from the **messagebroker** queue and handles the process of importing the spreadsheets files into the database.
+The **consumer** fetch new messages from the **messagebroker** queue and handles the process of importing the spreadsheets files into the database.

 The **db** contains the database into which the spreadsheet will be uploaded, which is accessible for **webapp** and **consumer**.